felix-seifert/serverless-on-heroku/README.md

 }
 ```

 The logs from the execution is however not included in the response of the request.
-To get the resulting logs, we have to request a specific URL
+To get the resulting logs, we have
-for them.
-The prior response will include the name of dyno under the JSON key `name` in the response,
+to request a specific URL for them.
+The prior response will include the name of the dyno under the JSON key `name` in
-as well as additional information about the created dyno.
+the response, as well as additional information about the created dyno.

-To make the following commands easier to execute, export the returned dyno name under the key `name` in the response object to an
+To make the following commands easier to execute, export the returned dyno name under the key `name` in the response
-environment variable called `$DYNO_NAME`.
+object to an environment variable called `$DYNO_NAME`.

 ```shell
 $ DYNO_NAME=<DYNO_NAME> # Replace <DYNO_NAME> with name of newly created dyno